Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Frequency of ghostly galaxies

 \begin{itemize} \item $z_\mathrm{above}$, the \textit{lowest} redshift (latest time) at which a minor branch exceeds the cooling threshold; \item $m_\mathrm{above}$, the mass of the minor branch at $z_\mathrm{above}$; \item $z_\mathrm{merge}$, the redshift at which the minor branch is last identified in the merger tree; \item $m_\mathrm{merge}$, the mass of the minor branch at $z_\mathrm{merge}$; \item $M_\mathrm{merge}$, the mass of the main branch at $z_\mathrm{merge}$. \end{itemize}

 In practice, the mass associated with minor branches may survive as a self-bound subhalo orbiting within the virial radius of the main branch for some time after $z_\mathrm{merge}$.
-This is ignored in the Press-Schechter formalism but modelled explicitly in the $N$-body case.
-The definition of `DHalos' in the tree-building procedure of \citet{jiang2014_dhalos} attempts to match the Press-Schechter definition of a `halo'.
-We leave this complication aside for now, and consider only `halos' in the Press-Schechter sense.
+This is ignored in the Press--Schechter formalism but modeled explicitly in the $N$-body case.
+The definition of `DHalos' in the tree-building procedure of \citet{jiang2014_dhalos} attempts to match the Press-Schechter definition of a ``halo.''
+We leave this complication aside for now and consider only `halos' in the Press--Schechter sense.
 Later we explore merger trees based on subhalos, rather than DHalos.
 Operationally, halo mass is defined within an overdensity contour 200 times the critical density for closure, which we treat as a proxy for virial mass.